Secularism in the Philippines: Holidays

 Religious observances are recognized as public holidays namely the Christian holidays of Maundy Thursday, Good Friday, All Saints Day, and Christmas and the Muslim observance of Eid al-Fitr.

 Education

 Despite the mandate of separation of church and state by the constitution, public schools are allowed to hold religion classes if the students' guardians request it.
 Under the Department of Education's policies, "Values Education" subject may be taught.
 Although distinct from the allowed "optional religious instruction", some schools teach Values Education with a Roman Catholic undertone.
 Due to most public school teachers being Roman Catholic, in some classrooms the image of the Virgin Mary is displayed and the practice of conducting prayers before classes is largely tolerated.

 Islamic schools began to proliferate in Mindanao in the 1920s.
 The Philippine national government began integrating Islamic education into the mainstream education system in the 1970s.

+In 1965, Miguel Cuenco proposed the passage of the Religious Instruction Bill which was largely backed by the Roman Catholic Church.
+It would allow teachers to teach religion in public schools.
+It was opposed by the Iglesia ni Cristo.

 Marriage

 The status of divorce being illegal in the Philippines is largely due to the influence of the Roman Catholic Church.
 The only other country to ban divorce is the Vatican City.
 It was legal in the Philippines during the American colonial period and the Japanese occupation during the World War II era.
 It became illegal with the enactment of the 1949 Civil Code.
 Couples could only file for legal separation or had their marriage voided through annulment.
 Muslims meanwhile are allowed to divorce.